thenumbernine/zeta-lua/zeta/README.txt

 TODO list

 - go ahead and put ext & vec on global namespace.  they're probably already there.
+- merge grenade items and grenade shots. make grenade launchers shoot the item itself same with missiles this way someone can pick up a shot grenade (and throw it back) ... maybe it makes for custom ammo though
 - editor:
 	- move texpack tiles and change map tiles accordingly
 	- separate 'object' into 'create object' and 'select object'